 - An employee survey is carried out every two years and followed up actively.

 - Brand positioning.

-- Stakeholder engagement not only mitigates reputational risks in certain cases but it also presents opportunities to increase awareness and credibility of Atlas Copco’s brand through improvements and innovations.
+- Stakeholder engagement not only mitigates reputational risks in certain cases but it also presents opportunities to increase awareness and credibility of Atlas Copco Group’s brand through improvements and innovations.

 - Delivering tested and quality-assured products improves customer satisfaction and promotes repeat business.

-- Attract and develop employees who adhere to the Business Code of Practice.
+- Attract and develop employees who adhere to the Code of Conduct.